paulfoley/Udacity_Nanodegree-Data_Analyst/Single_Percentage-Analysis/README.md

 ### Hypothesis 2

 Another widespread theory is that age affects the single percentage.
 For example, in areas with younger population, i.e. college towns, there's a much higher percentage of single people.
-Proposed reasons include: such as people are less serious about marriage; less serious about creating families; and for those in college, life is potentially more of a transitory time with people enrolling and graduating.
+Proposed reasons include: such people are less serious about marriage; less serious about creating families; and for those in college, life is potentially more of a transitory time with people enrolling and graduating.
 We'll be exploring this hypothesis, specifically how the single percentage changes with age for different genders.

 ## Getting Started